Bubka/2FAuth-Docs/docs/getting-started/configuration.md

 `sendmail`
 :   Use a sendmail server to send emails.

-    Following variable may be set to customize the `sendmail` driver configuration:
+    Additional variable may be set to customize the `sendmail` driver configuration:

     - [MAIL_SENDMAIL_PATH](#mail_sendmail_path)